devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/adding-an-exec-command.md

 ---
-title: Adding exec commands
+title: Adding an exec command
-description: Adding exec commands
+description: Adding an exec command
 ---

 Use the the `exec` command to automate the container actions.